henrywu2019/BentoML/docs/source/guides/custom_artifact.rst

 -----------------------------------------------------
-Define and save BentoService with the custom Artifact
+Define and save MyModel with the custom Artifact
 -----------------------------------------------------

 .. code-block:: python